 Simulation equipment is installed throughout Levels 5 and 6.
 Remaining equipment is anticipated to arrive later this month.

 Sneak Peek of some of the interiors of HSEC as of end of Feb.
 2020

 AV installation continues in building classrooms.

-Along with the Wagenstein Historical Library of Biology and Medicine, the library will attain new amenities and technology to encourage collaboration between medical fields.
+Along with the Wagensteen Historical Library of Biology and Medicine, the library will attain new amenities and technology to encourage collaboration between medical fields.

 The library, to be renamed the Health Sciences Library, as well as the Wangensteen Historical Library of Biology and Medicine, will both occupy the new Health Sciences Education Center.
 The libraries are meant to encourage learning between medical professions through large group and communal spaces.
 Both will open on July 1.

 Sneak Peek of some of the interiors of HSEC as of end of January 2020

 Privacy curtains arrive in Simulation Inpatient Rooms: